 Arthur H. Lindberg

-Arthur Harold Lindberg first visited Buffalo in 1939, was inspired by the waterfront, and subsequently became an active member of the art community.
-He had a solo exhibition at Carl Bredemier Gallery in Buffalo called Our Industrial Waterfront.
-He was a member of the Buffalo Society of Artists and became its president in 1954 and 1955.
-His work was shown in the Albright-Knox Art Gallery’s exhibition and catalogue, The Wayward Muse: A Historical Survey of Paintings in Buffalo (1987) and in the Burchfield-Penney Art Center’s thematic exhibition, Buffalo’s Grain Elevators (1997).
+Lindberg also visited Buffalo for the first time in 1939, where he was inspired by the waterfront and subsequently became an active member of the local art community.
+After receiving his master’s degree from Columbia University in 1941, he moved to Buffalo permanently.
+He was a member of the Buffalo Society of Artists and served as its president in 1954 and 1955.
+He also taught at Kenmore Senior High School form 1941-1945.
+Lindberg had a solo exhibition at Carl Bredemier Gallery in Buffalo called Our Industrial Waterfront in 1947.
+He also exhibited in annual shows with the Buffalo Society of Artists throughout the mid-1940s-mid 1950s.
+He spent his retirement and later years teaching private classes.
+His work was shown in several retrospective shows, including the Albright-Knox Art Gallery’s exhibition and catalogue, The Wayward Muse: A Historical Survey of Paintings in Buffalo (1987) and the Burchfield Penney Art Center’s thematic exhibition, Buffalo’s Grain Elevators (1997).
+His work was shown to great acclaim after his death at Linda Hyman Fine Arts in New York in 1987.